danyinhao/homeassistant-addon/hass_control/README.md

 ## How to use

-See “Document” for details on how to use the iHost Hardware Control add-on.
+See “Documentation” for details on how to use the iHost Hardware Control add-on.

 ![img](https://raw.githubusercontent.com/iHost-Open-Source-Project/hassio-ihost-addon/master/hassio-ihost-hardware-control/images/buttons_device.png)